UCSF-DataSci/ds217-11-final-bobho1999/report.md

 **Limitations:**

 1. **Data Quality:**
-   - Large number of missing values in Wet Bulb Temperature (38.6%) required imputation, which may introduce bias
+   - Large number of missing values in Wet Bulb Temperature, rainfall-related features (38.68%) required imputation, which may introduce bias
    - Sensor dropouts create gaps in time series that could affect pattern detection
    - Outlier capping may have removed some valid extreme events
    - Only 3 weather stations - limited spatial coverage

 2. **Model Limitations:**
-   - Linear Regression's moderate performance (R² = 0.3046) indicates that linear relationships are insufficient for this task
+   - Linear Regression's moderate performance (R² = 0.2575) indicates that linear relationships are insufficient for this task
-   - XGBoost shows some overfitting (train R² = 0.9091 vs test R² = 0.7684), though this is reasonable
+   - XGBoost shows some overfitting (train R² = 0.9145 vs test R² = 0.8102), though this is reasonable
-   - Model relies heavily on seasonal features (month = 78.9% importance), which limits predictive power for same-season predictions
+   - Model relies heavily on seasonal features (month = 62.25% importance), which limits predictive power for same-season predictions
    - Model trained on historical data may not generalize to future climate conditions
-   - RMSE of 4.87°C, while reasonable, may not be sufficient for applications requiring high precision
+   - RMSE of 4.37°C, while reasonable, may not be sufficient for applications requiring high precision

 3. **Feature Engineering:**
    - Some potentially useful features may not have been created (e.g., lag features, interaction terms)
    - Rolling window sizes (7h, 24h) were chosen somewhat arbitrarily
-   - Features derived from target variable were correctly excluded to avoid data leakage
+   - Avoided deriving features from target variable Air Temperature to avoid data leakage
    - External data (e.g., weather forecasts, lake conditions) not incorporated

 4. **Scope:**